boyofgreen/web-app-HOL/cross-platform-app-with-cordova/README.md

 1. Press **F5** to build and launch the application in the selected emulator.

 	After being built, the selected emulator will be started.
 The app will be deployed and launched.
 You should see the splash screen and then the interface of the app, where the list of tasks should be visible.
-It should be possible to add new tasks, remove existing tasks or update the tasks status.
+It should be possible to add new To Do items, remove existing ones or update the status for one.

 	![Launch app in selected wp emulator](images/launch-app-in-selected-wp-emulator.png?raw=true)